laxmiverve/django-crm/README.md

 - `python manage.py runserver` -> To run the Django project
 - `python manage.py runserver < port_number >` -> To run on a specific port.
 By default django run on port 8000.
 - `python manage.py startapp < app_name >` -> To create an app.
-In a Django project you can create multiple app. in my case my app name is demoApp
+In a Django project you can create multiple app. in my case my app name is crm-app

 ## Project Structure

 ```
- `myProject/` ----> root directory is a container for your project. you can rename it
+ `django-crm/` ----> root directory is a container for your project. you can rename it
     `manage.py` ----> command-line utility that lets you interact with this Django project
-    `myProject/` ----> actual Python package for your project
+    `crm-app/` ----> actual Python package for your project
         `init.py` ----> An empty file that tells Python that this directory should be considered a Python package
         `settings.py` ----> configuration for this Django project.
         `urls.py` -----> All urls are configured here.
 It also used to transfer the control to the url.py of app